-In January 2016, the Company entered into an agreement with First Southwest Holdings LLC for a non collateralized, 10-year, \$88,127 promissory note paying interest semi-annually at a rate of 5% per annum and a \$42,000 subordinated loan agreement with Securities Holdings paying interest semi-annually at a rate of 4.35% per annum.
-Both the agreements were entered into as part of the merger of FSC with the Company.
-In August of 2018, the promissory note held by First Southwest Holdings LLC and the subordinated loan with Securities Holdings were contributed to the Parent, with the remaining balance of \$111,652, at the time of the contribution, plus interest to be paid to the Parent.
-The promissory note was paid in full by the Company in August 2020.
-As such, at June 30, 2021, there was \$42,000 outstanding under the subordinated loan agreement.
+In January 2016, the Company entered into an agreement with First Southwest Holdings LLC for a \$42,000 subordinated loan agreement with Securities Holdings paying interest semi-annually at a rate of 4.35% per annum.
+The agreement had a scheduled maturity date in January 2021 with automatic one year extensions unless notified by "lender" that the maturity date would not be extended.
+The agreement was entered into as part of the merger of FSC with the Company.
+In August of 2018, the subordinated loan with Securities Holdings were contributed to the Parent, with a balance of \$42,000, at the time of the contribution, plus interest to be paid to the Parent.
+As such, at June 30, 2022, there was \$42,000 outstanding under the subordinated loan agreement.